centreon/centreon-documentation/en/alerts-notifications/downtimes.md

 1. Go to **Monitoring > Resources Status**.
 2. Use one of the following methods:
     - Select the object(s) that you want to define a downtime on, then click the **Set Downtime** button above the list of resources.
-    - Hover over the resource you want to define a downtime on, then click the **Set Downtime** button that appears on the left.
+    - Hover over the resource you want to define a downtime on, then click the **Set Downtime** icon that appears on the left.

         ![image](../assets/alerts/resources-status/dt-hover.gif)